 401(k) Fee Disclosure Form.
 ACLI, working with the American Bankers Association and the Investment Company Institute, developed a 401(k) Fee Disclosure Form designed to assist companies in making informed cost-benefit decisions when selecting 401(k) service providers.

 Boost Retirement Savings with Tax Refund.
 Before spending your refund, consider what it might be worth if invested for the future.
-By our calculations, $2,825 -- the average tax refund from the IRS -- could more than double in 30 years.
+By our calculations, if the average tax refund from the IRS -- $2,729 -- were invested conservatively, it could more than double in 30 years.
 Today's refund can help you reach a comfortable and financially secure tomorrow.